Depending on where you live, it’s now either the end of summer, the prelude to the end of summer, or the buildup to the prelude to the end of summer.

 - Edward Elgar’s Enigma Variations: Elgar wrote this piece in tribute to a bunch of his weird friends.
 What better piece to prepare you for those holiday gatherings?

 Fall is fast approaching, so start swapping out those CDs and iPod playlists now.
 Trust me, there’s nothing more embarrassing than getting caught listening to Ferde Grofe’s Grand Canyon Suite in December (or any other time).
-And doesn’t every marketing professional need a little inspiration to keep the creativity flowing in the inevitably-insanely-busy final months of the calendar year?
+And don’t all marketing professionals need a little inspiration to keep the creativity flowing on all marketing projects during the inevitably-insanely-busy final months of the calendar year?